DocNow/twarc/README.md

 ### Sample

-In sample stream mode twarc will listen to Twitter's [sample stream API](https://dev.twitter.com/streaming/reference/get/statuses/sample) for a random sample of recent public statuses.
+Use the `sample` command to listen to Twitter's [statuses/sample](https://dev.twitter.com/streaming/reference/get/statuses/sample) API for a "random" sample of recent public statuses.

     twarc sample > tweets.json